prrao87/prrao87.github.io/content/posts/vector-db-1/index.md

 ### Vespa

-* __Pros__: Provides the most enterprise-ready hybrid search capabilities, combining the tried-and-tested power of keyword search and a custom vector search on top of HNSW.
-Although other vendors like Weaviate also provide keyword and vector search, Vespa was among the first to market with this offering, which has given them ample time to optimize their offering.
+* __Pros__: Provides the most "enterprise-ready" hybrid search capabilities, combining the tried-and-tested power of keyword search and a custom vector search on top of HNSW.
+Although other vendors like Weaviate also provide keyword and vector search, Vespa was among the first to market with this offering, which has given them ample time to optimize their offering to be fast, accurate and scalable.
-* __Cons__: The developer experience in Java-based databases (simply due to the bulky nature of Java packages), including setup and teardown, is nowhere near as smooth as in more modern alternatives that are written in performance-oriented languages like Go or Rust.
+* __Cons__: The developer experience is not as smooth as in more modern alternatives that are written in performance-oriented languages like Go or Rust, due to the application layer being written in Java.
+Also, until recently, it didn't make it very straightforward to set up and tear down development instances, for example via Docker and Kubernetes.
-* __My take__: I believe the world is slowly but surely moving away from Java-based databases.
-Most new databases built these days are written in languages like Go or Rust, and those options could be the better choice for leaner, younger teams in terms of resource utilization, memory consumption and scalability.
+* __My take__: Vespa does have a very good offering, but it's application is mostly built in Java, while the backend and indexing layer are built in C++.
+This makes it harder to maintain over time and as such, it tends to have a less developer-friendly feel than other alternatives.
+Most new databases these days are written entirely in one language, typically Golang or Rust, and there seems to be a lot more rapid pace of innovation in algorithms and architectures happening in databases like Weaviate, Qdrant and LanceDB.
 * __Official page__: [vespa.ai](https://vespa.ai/)

 ### Vald